pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 But we still have the body of `fn process_detail_fmt` itself, which is about 175 lines of code.
 So lets try to winnow that down.

-Suffix-bisection ends up revealing that the ICE is triggered by this bit of code in the method.
+["Suffix-bisection"][] ends up revealing that the ICE is triggered by this bit of code in the method.

 ```rust